I tried building a local AI coding environment with Ollama and OpenCode

 Step 4: Configure OpenCode

-To use Ollama models with OpenCode, you need to create a configuration file.
-Add the following content to a file in your project's root directory or as a global configuration at ~/.config/opencode/opencode.json.
+To use Ollama models with OpenCode, a configuration file must be created.
+Write the following content in the project root directory or as a global configuration at ~/.config/opencode/opencode.json.

 {